Home » Bitcoin Trading Guide

 Daily chart of Bitcoin.
 Source: TradingView

 Third, watch out for the beginning of a new trend.
-After a prolonged dip, it may be wise to use a moving average crossover to know when a new uptrend is appearing.
+After a prolonged dip, it may be wise to use a moving average crossover to determine when a new uptrend is appearing.
 In this case, you look for a golden cross — when a shorter-period moving average crosses above a longer-period moving average.
 See the chart below: the 20-period (black line) moving average crossed above the 50-period (blue line) moving average.
 Notice that the two times it happened (black arrows), the uptrend resumed.

 how do you buy the dip - chart 4